cbw1243/cbw1243.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am Bowen, a postdoctoral scholar at the Department of Agricultural and Consumer Economics at the University of Illinois.
-I was trained as an agricultural economist at the Kansas State University and earned my PhD degree there in 2019.
+I work at the [Gramig Lab](https://www.bengramig.com/) led by [Dr. Benjamin Gramig](https://ace.illinois.edu/directory/bgramig).

+I am an agricultural economist by training and earned my PhD at the Kansas State University in 2019.
 My research fields are **_international trade_** and **_production economics_**.
 I work predominantly on applied research at the intersection of international trade, international development, agricultural policy, and the environment.
-My current research seeks to understand how international trade and conservation practices can mitigate the climate change impacts on the global agriculture.
-I have dealt extensively with fine-scale geospatial and temporal data with applications of modern statistical and econometric models and data science tools.
+My present research seeks to understand the roles of international trade and conservation practices in mitigating the climate change impacts on the global agriculture.
+I have dealt extensively with fine-scale geospatial and temporal data with applications of modern statistical and econometric models.